 If I’m paired with a roommate, will I get a regular bed?

-Part of the distinctive Go Get Lost experience often is staying at charming inns, jungle camps, mountain cabins, and small family hotels, rather than chain hotels.
+Part of the distinctive Go Get Lost® experience is staying at a variety of accommodations, from charming inns and small family hotels to impressive upscale properties in great locations.
 However, with the charm sometimes come limited bed configurations.
 Twin rooms may consist of one double bed and one single bed.
 On tours that feature 4 and 5 Star luxury accommodations, you will usually find equal beds in a twin room.

 What meals are included in the tour price?

 Check individual tour descriptions for specifics.
-Unless we’re at a remote location (in the African bush, on a yacht in the Galapagos, etc) at Go Get Lost we don’t believe in pre-planning all of your meals.
-We have lots of great places we’ll take you, but we think you should have a fair amount of free time to “Get Lost”, make your own experiences, and have dinner with just your traveling companion at a special little place you stumbled upon.
+Unless we’re at a remote location, at Go Get Lost® we don’t believe in pre-planning all of your meals.
+We have lots of great places we’ll take you, but we think you should have a fair amount of free time to “Get Lost”, make your own experiences, create your own magic, and have dinner with just your traveling companion at a special little place you stumbled upon.
 Even if we don’t provide 3 meals daily, most previous travelers would agree that we feed you VERY WELL…you won’t go hungry!
 Depending on the trip, we probably provide you with the majority of the meals you’ll need.
-On Self Guided trips you’ll find that breakfast is always part of the package, but due to the nature of your independent travel and “unscheduled schedule” you’ll be finding your own lunch and dinner.

 On group trips, do we eat as a group at every meal?